 The winery deals mostly with Rhone varietals and produces an excellent Rousanne wine, that is very interesting.
 They also produce a very good blend of Syrah-Grenach-Mourvedre (Nostos blend) and several single varietal wines from Grenache and Syrah.
 The blend needs time to evolve and passes sometimes through strong reductive phases but they always come out after 2-3 years.
 These are very interesting wines that keep evolving and have not yet reached their full potential.

 The blended cuvee Alexandra, is an irresistible forward red, that should be tasted!

-they also produce some limited production cuvees that are very interesting.
+they now produce some limited production cuvees that are very interesting.

 The white made from 100% Vidiano grape has a very interesting aromatic profile that turns to mineral and is subtle.
 It has also a very good/interesting body.
-The same can be said about the white made from 100% Malvazia grape.
-Although aromatic it is elegant and balanced.
+The 2009 was tasted recently and was remarkably complex and full bodied.

-The domaine has produced recently two new cuvees.
-One (first produced in 2011) is a single vineyard cuvee blending Syrah-Grenache-Mourverdre-Rousanne that seems promising.
-It is named Chelona Red (from the name of the lieu dit).
-The second is a blend of Rousanne-Souvignon, (first produced in 2012) pinkish in color, due to Rousanne skin contact, with a very exotic nose.
+The domaine has produced since 2011 two new cuvees.
+One is a single vineyard cuvee blending Syrah-Grenache-Mourverdre that is promising.
+It is named Chelona (Turtle) Red (from the name of the lieu dit).
+The second (Chelona White) is a blend of Rousanne-Souvignon, (first produced in 2012) with an exotic nose dominated by the Rousanne, when young, that is complexifying with age.